What should a basic skincare routine include?

-Another real pillar in any skincare routine is a good moisturizer, no matter what your skin type.
-Moisturizers help to maintain moisture while oils work on the surface of the skin, helping to keep your skin barrier strong, further locking in moisture and improving texture.
-In the INKEY range, there is a moisturizer suited to any skin type or goal.
+Another real pillar in any skincare routine is a good moisturiser, no matter what your skin type.
+Moisturisers help to maintain moisture while oils work on the surface of the skin, helping to keep your skin barrier strong, further locking in moisture and improving texture.
+In the INKEY range, there is a moisturiser suited to any skin type or goal.

 Mature skin?
-Try our Peptide Moisturizer to help reduce wrinkles and leave skin looking radiant.
+Try our Peptide Moisturiser to help reduce wrinkles and leave skin looking radiant.

 Dull Skin?
 Try our Symbright Moisturiser to brighten skin and reduce the appearance of uneven skin tone.
 Read our Bright Skin 101 blog post to find out why we get dull skin and the other ingredients that help brighten skin.

 Normal skin?
 Try our Vitamin B, C & E Moisturizer for healthy-looking skin.